Siamese Cat Breed Profile

 Ross Davis of the Siamese Cat Association simply adores these graceful beauties: "They are more intelligent than most other breeds - they are very outgoing and friendly and love human company.
 They're very doglike and will even play fetch with you!"

 Niki Hill of the Siamese Cat Club agrees: "There is no doubt that Siamese are very vocal and individual, often displaying idiosyncrasies which can be funny, endearing and very naughty.
-If you like your cats to be loyal, loving and sometimes challenging, a Siamese may be for you."
+If you like your cats to be loyal, loving and sometimes challenging, a this breed may be for you."

 While Siamese are very affectionate lap cats who enjoy having cuddles, they are also one of the liveliest (and nosiest) breeds.
 They can open doors, drawers and even windows as Ross once found, and he has taken to putting child locks on his cupboards to keep out inquisitive Siamese noses!

-Niki adds: "Siamese are not cats for everyone but if you want an active, determined cat with a distinctive yowl and conversation you may be ready to lose your heart to a Siamese, but remember once you fall for a Siamese it can be a life time obsession!"
+Niki adds: "Siamese are not cats for everyone but if you want an active, determined cat with a distinctive yowl and conversation, you may be ready to lose your heart to this breed, but remember once you fall for a Siamese it can be a life time obsession!"

 In the past, some Siamese were prone to having lymphosarcoma, a common cat cancer, and Progressive retinal atrophy (PRA) was also detected in earlier lines.
 But breeders have worked hard over the years to screen their cats from these diseases.